sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Control Plane:

 : An architectural component providing common control functions to all SACM components, including authentication, authorization, capability discovery or negotiation.
-The control plane orchestrates the flow on the data plane occording to guidance and/or input from the management plane.
+The control plane orchestrates the flow on the data plane according to guidance and/or input from the management plane.

 Controller: